alex-bochkov/1c-slack-direct-integration/README.md

 - Slack application that initiates API calls
 - AWS Lambda function with public URL
 - Web-server with published 1C:Enterprise HTTP services
-- 1C:Enterprise infobase as a data processes and data target location
+- 1C:Enterprise infobase as the data processor and the data target location

 ### AWS Lambda configuration:
-- create new Lambda fuction within the same region as your 1C:Enterprise web-server
+- create a new Lambda fuction within the same region as your 1C:Enterprise web-server
 - use Python 3.x
-- add new Function URL (Configuration page) - this URL will be used by Slack as the API target
+- add a new Function URL (Configuration page) - this URL will be used by Slack as the API target
 - add Python code to proxy the request - modify the target instance IP or DNS name
 ```python
 import json